PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 group by fmt.label;
 quit;
 ```
-<span class='coding'>PROC FORMAT</span> provides similar binning logic as the cut method in the Python example Listing 4-59, GroupBy Continuous Column.
+<span class='coding'>PROC FORMAT</span> provides similar binning logic as the cut method in the Python example, GroupBy Continuous Column.
 The cntlout = groups option outputs a dataset containing several variables including the label variable holding the value labels for the user-defined agefmt. format.
 The aggregation functions are applied to the age variable using <span class="coding">PROC SQL</span>.  <span class="coding">PROC SQL</span> uses a left join to combine rows on the label column from the groups table (created with cntlout =) with rows from the aggregation functions applied to the age column from the df dataset.
-The output from <span class="coding">PROC SQL</span> is displayed in Figure 4-12, Group By with Continuous Values.
+The output from <span class="coding">PROC SQL</span> is displayed in the example Group By with Continuous Values.

-Figure 4-12.
-Group By with Continuous Values
 #### Transform Based on Group Statistic
 Up to this point the GroupBy objects return DataFrames with fewer rows than the original DataFrame.
 This is to be expected since GroupBy objects are commonly used in aggregation operations.
 There are cases where you wish to apply a transformation based on group statistics and merge the transformed version with the original DataFrame.
 Calculating a z-score is an example illustrated in the example below Transform Based on GroupBy Statistic.